This information is updated weekly. Most recently updated: 03 Feb 2023 12:09pm Melbourne time, 4 days ago

 Monthly stream restrictions

-- There were 8 streams with restrictions or bans on licensed diversions across Victoria
+- There were 47 streams with restrictions or bans on licensed diversions across Victoria - 5 less than at end March.

-- Goulburn-Murray Water - 2 streams restricted (1 in November)
+- Goulburn-Murray Water – 40 streams on rosters or restrictions (42 in March)

-- Southern Rural Water - 2 streams restricted (0 in November)
+- Southern Rural Water – 1 streams on rosters (4 in March)

 The graphs and data below are as at the end of each month.